Javier Arnáiz: Career

 Arnáiz was an assistant strength and conditioning coach for Spanish side Rayo Vallecano from 2011 to 2013, during which he interned with Brazilian side Botafogo FR in 2013.
 He was then hired as the head strength and conditioning coach for Getafe CF, where he worked from 2013 to 2015, before serving the same role at the Centro Nacional de Alto Rendimiento (CNAR) in Mexico City from 2016 to 2021.
 During his time at the CNAR, Arnáiz trained athletes in archery, artistic gymnastics, diving, fencing, judo, synchronized swimming, taekwondo, and triathlon.
 He was also the head strength and conditioning coach for the Mexico men's national basketball team for a short time, helping them win a bronze medal at the 2017 FIBA AmeriCup.

 Arnáiz was hired at the NBA Academy Latin America in Mexico in 2019, initially working as a strength coach before being promoted to head of performance in 2021.
 He played a critical role in developing NBA draft picks Bennedict Mathurin and Olivier-Maxence Prosper.
 Arnáiz later worked for the Mexican Football Federation (FMF) as the director of sports science.
 In this role, he coordinated training, nutrition, medicine, physiotherapy, psychology, and sports science.
 He left the role in late October 2024 after more than two years with the FMF.

 On 12 June 2025, Arnáiz was presented by Real Madrid as the club's new strength and conditioning coach under new manager Xabi Alonso.
 His sports tech company, ThermoHuman, was credited as a major factor in his hiring, due to a rash of injuries suffered by Real Madrid players in the preceding two seasons.
 Arnáiz was described by Fox Sports Mexico as a "guru in his field", while Récord called him "one of the most experienced sports scientists in the world".
+He quickly helped implement his ThermoHuman system into the team's training routine.
+Alonso and his staff (including Arnáiz) were let go in January 2026.

+On 3 April 2026, Arnáiz was announced as the new director of performance for AS Monaco FC in Ligue 1.
+The club was similarly experiencing an "injury crisis".

 Arnáiz has also been a member of the National Strength and Conditioning Association (NSCA) Spain Advisory Board since 2025.